 That’s when you might start thinking things like “I always worry my boyfriend will leave me” based on made-up scenarios in your own head.
 Nobody should live with any sort of anxiety.
 It eats up your day, leaves you incapable of accomplishing the things you set out to do.
 To help you overcome relationship anxiety, the following 8, expert-approved tips, should set you on your way.
 In no time, you’ll be jokingly replying, “Stop being obsessed with me!”, instead of a fearful “Do you love me?” every two days.

 Improving communication in a relationship is something everyone could benefit from.
 To have judgment-free conversations where you can tell your partner exactly what you’re thinking is a must if you want them to understand what’s going on with you.

 Sampreeti shares her insights on how communication can help your relationship.
 “Taking the partner as an equal and beginning with communicating how we feel and why we feel that way can be a good start.
 This will help the partner with a better understanding of the situation and what follows may be healing in itself.”

 Communication doesn’t always have to be interpersonal, some introspection can do you good as well.
 By just asking yourself something like, “Why am I freaking out about my relationship?”, you might be able to get to the bottom of these emotions, and why they spring up in the first place.

 Related Reading: How Can I Overcome Feeling Insecure In Relationships?

 2. Work on your anxiety

-“The origin of this thought may have been in direct or indirect unpleasant, at times traumatic experiences we had with people, or in relationships.
+“The origin of this thought may have been direct or indirect.
+At times, it could stem from traumatic experiences we had with people, or in relationships.
 Regressing to those thoughts triggered by current instances potentially points to the fact that things were buried unresolved.
-So, it would be wise to work with self-resolutions as a beginning”, she adds.
+So, self-resolutions would be a good starting point,” she adds.

 3. Don’t get stuck in the past